pointblue/wetland-incentives-bioenergetics/README.md

 -   Assume same energy densities by crop class as in original CVJV analysis
 -   Assume same population objectives, baseline population size, and daily energy needs as original CVJV analysis

+#### Run bioenergetics model

+-   DRAFT - Run deterministic models for each year, with and without acreage from incentive programs
+-   Re-run models with Monte Carlo simulations to estimate error/uncertainty